-A wonderful email popped into my in basket a few weeks ago that impressed me.
-It was from Andrea Myers to the members of her women's small group.
+A wonderful email popped into my in basket awhile ago that impressed me.
+It was from Andrea Myers to the members of the women's small group that she was leading at that time.
 She was getting ready to restart the group following the summer break.
 With her permission, I want to share it with you as a great example of how all of us can help our groups ramp up to be ready to move into the next study.

 We will be starting our ladies bible study this Thursday, September 19 from 7:00 p.m. to 8:30 p.m. at my house.
 If you have not already purchased the book, you can purchase it online using the link below.
 2 Peter is a very short book.
 If you can, please read through all of 2 Peter (there are only 3 chapters) before we meet on Thursday.
 Study 1 is entitled "The Finish Line (overview)".

 I just wanted to set the stage a little for you.
 Hopefully, this helps to understand the book a little better:

 - The Apostle Peter was the author of the book (although this has been disputed, because of this, 2 Peter was the last book admitted to the canon of the New Testament Scriptures)